AdityaKhandelwal029/C-Projects-Repository/Rock Paper Scissor and Tic Tac Toe Project/Readme.txt

-This Folder contains a Rock paper Scissor and Tic Tac Toe Project made in C++.
+This Folder contains  Rock-paper-Scissor and Tic-Tac-Toe game Project made in C++ with DevC++ Ide.